VishalRamki/rust-ppmviewer/README.md

 A window will pop up that matches the size of the input image.

 ## Change Log

+### v1.2 => Road To v2.0

+- Changes the way ASCII values are parsed.
+Previous it would insert random `0`s which would cause images to be misaligned.
+It now correctly filters out `Whitespace`
+- Added Support for `P2` PPM File Format - Which is the Portable GrayMap.
+Also supports the `P5` format which is the binary version.
+- Fixed issue where byte position weren't being correctly calculated.
+This resulted in images being misaligned by a pixel.

 ### v1.1 => Road to v2.0